 He had experts come out to determine what the cause of the back up was.
 After an extensive investigation, it was determined that the system was improperly installed originally and it was going to cost 10’s of thousands of dollars to fix.
 The previous owner claims no knowledge of this problem.
 He may very well have not known of any problem or any unusual condition.
 The system apparently worked for many years.

 I asked my client if he had the sewer-line internal camera work done as I had recommended in my original inspection report.
 He rather sheepishly said he had not.

 Following our advice to do so would have been very cheap insurance.
 The risk/reward ratio is so high that these inspections are obviously money very well spent whether this is a commercial site or a multi-family site.
 The amount of potential grief and agony this can save you is amazing.

-Another reason we recommend new lines are looked at is because we, in California are in earthquake country and it does not take much movement to separate a line underground.
-Also new buildings settle and even a small amount of settlement can disrupt the connections underground.
+Another reason we recommend new lines are looked at is that we, in California, are in earthquake country and it does not take much movement to separate a line underground.
+Also, new buildings settle and even a small amount of settlement can disrupt the connections underground.
 You won’t ever know this happened unless it gets checked out professionally.

 At Commercial Real Estate Inspectors, our professionals and unique RISK Assessment℠ will help you understand the condition of your property BEFORE you purchase it.

 Call Commercial Real Estate Inspectors, LLC today at (888) 277-2716 to schedule a sewer line inspection for the multi-family or commercial building in Los Angeles before you buy it!